Stories of the victims of the New Zealand mosque attack

 Published Saturday, March 16, 2019 2:44PM EDT

 Fifty people were killed in a terror attack at two mosques in Christchurch, New Zealand, on Friday.
-Some information on the victims who were lost:
+Some information about the victims:

 Farid Ahmed refuses to turn his back on his adopted home, despite losing his 45-year-old wife, Husna Ahmed, in the Al Noor mosque attack.
 They had split up to go to the bathroom when it happened.